sharedstreets/sharedstreets-matcher/README.md

 ### Data model
-To protect privacy and aid analysis applications SharedStreets does not store individual events in result data sets.
-Instead SharedStreets uses a variety of data aggregation techniques that build on the SharedStreets referencing system.
+To both protect privacy and simplify analysis applications SharedStreets does not store individual events in output data sets.
+Instead SharedStreets uses a variety of spatial and temporal aggregation techniques that build on the SharedStreets referencing system.

 ##### Speeds